 The foreland and hinterland should be seen as a continuum rather than separate and distinct elements.
 The emergence of door-to-door services and networks, where the port is seen as one link through transport chains, underlines this continuum.
 In such a context, the port becomes one element of the maritime / land interface, which ensures the continuity of global freight circulation, including expanding connectivity within the hinterland.
 A form of hinterland connectivity is based on the extended gate concept, where a series of terminals and the related logistics activities are integrated into a single functional and coordinated entity.

 3. Traffic Generation

-The origins and destinations of traffic is a vital concern for terminals since serving the hinterland is their prime function.
+The origins and destinations of traffic are a vital concern for terminals since serving the hinterland is their prime function.
 Competition between terminals may be seen as a struggle to capture particular market areas.
 Successful terminals are those that have extended their hinterlands to capture market areas that were formerly served by a competitor.
 For much of the 19th Century, the ports of New York, Baltimore, Boston, and Philadelphia sought to control the trade of the developing Midwest, a battle that New York was able to win because of its superior rail and canal links.
 Maintaining dominance over a hinterland remains important as there are modal options such as rail that increase competition.
 This strategy is moving towards a new phase as areas nearby major terminals, particularly ports, tend to be congested.
 Still, it pans differently depending on the geographical setting (such as for Europe and North America).
 Attempts at modal shift and freight diversion are getting increasingly common.

 4. Agglomeration, Linkages and Growth